 Hans de Wit

-Characteristics of a course > > Duration of a course: 6 days (Monday through Saturday) > > Modality: Online through the USMEXFUSION Academy educational platform
+Characteristics of a course

+Duration of the course: 6 days (Monday through Saturday)

+Modality: Online through the USMEXFUSION Academy educational platform